sagemath/trac_to_gh/Issue 7411.md

 # Issue 7411: improve the speed of inverse RSK

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7411

 Original creator: ylchapuy